monktastic/hackmd/spirituality/nonduality.md

 [Judith Blackstone](https://www.youtube.com/watch?v=Tyb5_kqNXB8):
 > So instead of "I am Judith" and "I am a teacher" [...] we have this experience, this nonverbal experience, which we can say is no-self because it's not that [...] autobiographical self.
 But there is this **underlying experience** and **we could call it Self**, we can call it no-self, I don't think it matters.

-But it is this very sense of an "underlying" experience that is the core illusion!
+But it is this very sense of an "underlying experience" that is the core illusion!
 In Advaita Vedanta, this underlying Self is sometimes referred to as the "unseen seer"; "unthought thinker"; etc. [Adi Shankara](https://www.shankaracharya.org/upadesa_sahasri.php):

 > [The Self is] the unseen seer, the unheard listener, the unthought thinker, the unknown knower ...